ggcolombo/my_home_config/README.md

 **VIM**
  * dark theme

+**NVIM**
+ * tab, columns, clipboard, etc etc

 **[R](https://www.r-project.org/)**
  * Fixed repos (imperial)
  * No strings as factors by default
  * console out width of 200 to display large data.frames in shell

+### Branches
+ * master is meant to contain configs to be used globally, ie on all machines I am using
+ * yoga is meant to contain configs specific to the yoga laptop (Ubuntu)
+ * other branches for other machines

 *NOTES*: